rmiravalles/ckaprep/Architecture_Installation_and_Configuration/Notes/YAML_Kubernetes.md

 ## metadata

 Metadata is data about the object, such as its name and whatever labels that might be used to describe the object.
+The data entered here is in the form of a dictionary.

 ## spec